hannah-be/the-fourth-R/README.md

 ## Ethical issues
 The movement towards a "gig economy" which devalues skills - purposely did not include any kind of bidding functionality.
 Instead promoting reuse and repair and a skills-based economy which is more sustainable.

-## Deliverables

-### Design
-#### Design Documentation
-Demonstrate your ability to break down the problem and design a solution.
-- One page summary of your application including problem definition, solution.
-- A workflow diagram of the user journey/s.
-- Wireframes for at least 5 screens.
-- User stories for the whole application.
-- Entity Relationship Diagram (ERD).
-- Project plan and estimation.

 ## Design